-- The group decides to pass on The Palm Grove Hotel and shifts focus to a vacant lot a half-mile south; instead of rehabbing an existing property the group decides to embark on the first new construction hotel in Palm Springs in over 30 years.
+- The group decides to pass on The Palm Grove Hotel and shifts focus to a vacant lot a half-mile south to embark on the first new construction hotel in Palm Springs in over 30 years.
 (But to save money, they keep the Palm Grove Group LLC name for the new project.)

 - Pardo moves to Palm Springs from Seattle, sets up a satellite office for his architecture and design firm, and drives the design and entitlements for the first ARRIVE.

 - Within just two months of acquiring the hotel site, Palm Springs approves the entitlements for the project to move forward; Pardo successfully avoids wearing a long-sleeved shirt or anything besides jeans to every hearing and city council meeting along the way.

 - The partners secure funding from its first major capital partner, Knitting Factory Entertainment, Inc.